 - Depreciation

 There are specific requirements a taxpayer must meet to claim this deduction.
 An accountant or tax professional can help you determine if you qualify.
-You can also check out the IRS’ many resources surrounding the qualified business income tax deduction.
+You can also check out the IRS’s many resources regarding qualified business income tax deductions.

 Step 4: Claim Business Tax Credits